APJansen/TDUr/README.md

 Finally the values of the learning rate and the TD parameter lambda are commonly chosen values as well.

 TODO: add experiment on search depth
+TODO: describe new grid search
+TODO: comment on effect of lambda
+TODO: maybe some learning curves?